BW Group: Rosenberg Shipyard

 Years of working for A.P.
 Møller, no doubt convinced Sigval Bergesen d.y. of the strategic importance of having a shipyard.
 After learning that Norges Bank intended to sell its Rosenberg Mekaniske Verksted shares, Sigval Bergesen d.y. bought those shares at a price decided by the bank.
 As such, he gained a quarter of the shipyard's shares and would later go on to secure full ownership.
 Rosenberg delivered Berge Bergesen, a 16000 DWT vessel, in 1951 and then Crown Princess Märtha of Norway was the ship's sponsor.
 At the point of its creation, it was the largest vessel ever constructed in Norway.
 Initially Rosenberg's building berth could only fit vessels of 33000 DWT and below.
 A larger dry dock that could fit vessels of 85000 DWT and below was built to meet the company's demand for greater tonnage.
 The shipyard was also expanded in the 1960s so it could construct even bigger vessels of up to 160000 DWT.
 Nonetheless, after nearly 27 years, 43 vessels and much investment in the shipyard's facilities, it became apparent that Rosenberg could no longer fulfil the company's needs and was sold off on 1 January 1970.
 During its years under Bergesen's ownership, Rosenberg was graced by many notable guests.
 King Haakon VII, Crown Princess Märtha, King Olav V, Princess Astrid and Norwegian Prime Minister Einar Gerhardsen were some of the illustrious visitors to the shipyard.

 Sigval Bergesen d.y.'s retirement

 Sigval Bergesen d.y. retired in 1976 at the age of 83.
 The control of his company went to Jacob E. Jacobsen and Sigval Bergesen d.y.'s grandsons Morten Sigval Bergesen and Petter C. G. Sundt.
 Jacob E. Jacobsen had been with the company since the very start while both grandsons were made partners a year before taking over the leadership.
-Sigval Bergesen d.y. passed away on 7 May 1980 at the age of 87.
+Sigval Bergesen d.y. died on 7 May 1980 at the age of 87.